Hall County License Hearing Guide

 Related Guides

-Hall DUI License Suspension & ALR Hearing
+Hall County DUI License Suspension & ALR Hearing

 CRITICAL DEADLINE: Request Hearing Within 15 Days

-After a DUI arrest in Hall, Texas, you have only 15 days from the date of your arrest to request an Administrative License Revocation (ALR) hearing with the Texas Department of Public Safety (DPS).
-This hearing is your chance to challenge the automatic suspension of your driver's license.
-Missing this deadline means your license will automatically be suspended.
+Following a DUI arrest in Hall County, you have only 15 days from the date of your arrest to request an ALR hearing.
+This is a strict deadline.
+Missing it will result in an automatic suspension of your driver's license.

-Where to Request: The Texas Department of Public Safety (DPS) handles ALR hearings.
+- Where to Request: You must request the hearing from the Texas Department of Public Safety (DPS).

 Automatic License Suspension